Mishneh Torah: Ethnology

-Scholars specializing in the study of the history and subculture of Judaism in premodern China (Sino-Judaica) have noted this work has surprising similarities with the liturgy of the Kaifeng Jews, descendants of Persian Merchants who settled in the Middle Kingdom during the early Song Dynasty.
+Scholars specializing in the study of the history and subculture of Judaism in premodern China (Sino-Judaica) have noted this work has surprising similarities with the liturgy of the Kaifeng Jews, descendants of Persian merchants who settled in the Middle Kingdom during the early Song dynasty.
 Beyond scriptural similarities, Michael Pollak comments the Jews' Pentateuch was divided into 53 sections according to the Persian style.
 He also points out:

 The work was being used by the Jews of India during Maimonides' lifetime.
 In response to a letter from the Rabbis of Lunel, France requesting him to translate his Guide of the Perplexed from Arabic to Hebrew, Maimonides applauded their piety in light of what he viewed as the general stagnation of religiosity throughout the rest of the Jewish world.
 However, he commented: "Only lately some well-to-do men came forward and purchased three copies of my code [the Mishneh Torah] which they distributed through messengers...
 Thus, the horizon of these Jews was widened, and the religious life in all communities as far as India revived."
 Further support for the Mishneh Torah circulating in India comes in the form of a letter sent from Safed, Israel, to Italy in 1535.
 In it, David del Rossi claimed that a Tripolitan Jewish merchant had told him the India town of Shingly (Cranganore) had a large Jewish population who dabbled in yearly pepper trade with the Portuguese.
 As far as their religious life, he wrote they: "only recognize the Code of Maimonides and possessed no other authority or Traditional law."

+Adam Schiff chose to take his Senate oath of office on a second edition (Soncino, 1490) of the Mishneh Torah in 2024, "in part because of his concerns about the state of the rule of law" and also because of "his nerdy interest in how old this volume is and how comprehensive it is".